brson/treasuretree/solana-hackathon.md

 I wonder if I should be using `RpcClient` directly and not `ThinClient`, though `RpcClient` doesn't implement the `SyncClient` trait that it seems like I would want access to.
-I just don't see a way to access `ThinClient`s `RpcClient`, and since some of the methods on `ThinClient` are just delegating to `RpcClient` I suspect the API is a bit underbaked.
+I just don't see a way to access `ThinClient`'s `RpcClient`, and since some of the methods on `ThinClient` are just delegating to `RpcClient` I suspect the API is a bit underbaked.
-I think I can't submit transactions with just `RpcClient`, but for now I need access to `RpcClient` so I am going to create that instead of `ThinClient`.
+I think maybe I can't submit transactions with just `RpcClient`, but for now I need access to `RpcClient` so I am going to create that instead of `ThinClient`.